fniessink/next-action/README.md

   --version             show program's version number and exit -c <config.cfg>, --config-file <config.cfg>
-                        filename of configuration file to read (default: ~/.next-action.cfg) -f <todo.txt>, --file <todo.txt>
+                        filename of configuration file to read (default: ~/.next-action.cfg) -C, --no-config-file  don't read the configuration file -f <todo.txt>, --file <todo.txt>
-                        filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ['~/todo.txt']) -n <number>, --number <number>
+                        filename of todo.txt file to read; can be '-' to read from standard input; argument can be repeated to read tasks from multiple todo.txt files (default: ~/todo.txt) -n <number>, --number <number>
-                        number of next actions to show (default: 1) -a, --all             show all next actions (default: False)
+                        number of next actions to show (default: 1) -a, --all             show all next actions

 optional context and project arguments; these can be repeated:
   @<context>            context the next action must have